mikejihbe/readme/reporting-to-me.md

 Responsibilities include:
 * Defining the technical specification for the project
-* Estimating the project components (or collecting estimates therefor) and building a project schedule, basically a gantt chart
+* Estimating the project components (or collecting estimates therefor) and building a project schedule, basically a gantt chart.
+I will ask for estimate ranges for each component.
+Large ranges indicate risk areas to mitigate.
 * Proactively mitigating risk
-* Providing regular progress progress updates in initiative syncs with engineering management
+* Providing regular progress updates in initiative syncs with engineering management
 * Successful & timely delivery of the project